|

 mention of the

-trilogy of Cheshire videos I am making.
+trilogy of Cheshire videos I made with others.
+(See here

-to your attention is that all proceeds are for Nantwich Players' Theatre Project
+All proceeds were for Nantwich Players' Theatre

-- One Love Lane, Nantwich.
+project.
 I might have mentioned my connections with the

 Lane next door) into a theatre venue for the townspeople as well as their own